banramlo/banramlo.github.io/_posts/2021-05-26-Approximation algorithm(13).md

 Now, problem is that we need to go through some $x$ that was not in $V$ but is in $V'$.
 Therefore, we need to remove every such vertices.

-Here is another algorithm that gives a tree from metric.
+Here is another algorithm that gives a tree metric from a tree metric.
 <div class="alg">
     $\operatorname{fit}$(V, V', T)<br>
     <div class="alg">